pnsn/station_metrics/station_metrics/metrics/hourly_mean.md

 On a well behaved seismometer and digitizer the mean sits at a stable offset characteristic of that instrument.
-Tracking it hour to hour catches problems that amplitude metrics miss entirely: a slow drift usually means a mass that needs recentring or a sensor whose electronics are aging, while an abrupt jump between hours usually means a digitizer offset change, a configuration change, or a hardware swap that nobody logged.
+Tracking it hour to hour catches problems that amplitude metrics miss entirely: a slow drift usually means a mass that needs recentering or a sensor whose electronics are aging, while an abrupt jump between hours usually means a digitizer offset change, a configuration change, or a hardware swap that nobody logged.